vernak2539/words-byvernacchia/src/content/blog/2024/04/snapshot-testing-sucks.md

 Snapshot Testing was cool at the start, especially when working on small projects.
 But, as the project grows, it becomes a burden and, IMO, encourages bad practices.

-Please don't use Snapshot Testing, and I remove it from your codebase if you can.
+So, I beg you, please don't use Snapshot Testing and remove it from your codebase if you can.
 You'll be better off (insert plug for [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)).

+But, hey, what do I know?
+I'm just some random guy on the interwebs...